ZakiaKhatun/Personal_Website/content/authors/admin/_index.md

 - Visitors
 ---

-Zakia Khatun is a recently graduated Master's student in 'Medical Imaging and Applications' program which is an Erasmus Mundus Joint Master scholarship; fully funded by European Union.
+Zakia Khatun is a recent graduate of the 'Medical Imaging and Applications' program which is an Erasmus Mundus Joint Master scholarship; fully funded by the European Union.
 Her research focuses on the processing and analysis of medical images with an emphasis on deep learning.
-She obtained a Bachelor of Science in 'Electrical & Electronic Engineering' from 'American International University-Bangladesh' (AIUB) with a CGPA of 3.97 out of 4.00.
-Her undergraduate major was 'Biomedical Instrumentation Measurement and Design'.
-She was the recipient of 'Dean's Award' which was awarded based on her final year undergraduate project.
-She also benefited from merit-based scholarship throughout her undergraduate studies.
+She obtained a Bachelor of Science in 'Electrical & Electronic Engineering' from 'American International University-Bangladesh' with a CGPA of 3.97 out of 4.00.
+Her undergraduate major was 'Biomedical Instrumentation Measurement & Design'.
+She received the 'Dean's Award', awarded for her final year undergraduate project.
+She also benefited from a merit-based scholarship throughout her undergraduate studies.
 She has also been actively involved in volunteering in 'IEEE AIUB Student Branch'.
-Besides her research and her personal life, she enjoys photography, cooking, handcrafting and going out to feel nature.
+Besides her research and personal life, she enjoys photography, cooking, handcrafting and going out to feel nature.